TamerlanG/tamerlanG/README.md

 # Hi there, I'm Tamerlan

-## I'm a Backend Engineer with interests in Developer Experience and Platform Engineering
+## I'm a Software Engineer who likes to build tools for other developers

-- 📚 I’m currently learning computer science from [teachyourselfcs.com](https://teachyourselfcs.com/)
+- I'm currently building a bunch of TUIs.
 - ⚡ Fun fact: I enjoy writing, especially [here](https://tamerlan.dev).

 ---